dardisco/e2t/README.md

 	 M-x e2t-e2t RET

-To convert this to .pdf, use for example
+To convert this to `.pdf`, use for example

     (shell-command "texi2pdf file-name-base.texi")